jhsoftware/SimpleDNS-Docs/docs/df_dnssec.md

 - To retrieve / update the settings for a zone - including the DNSSEC and auto signing settings:\
   `GET/PUT /zones/{zonename}`

-Note that the DNSSEC key information provided through the HTTP API does NOT include the private cryptographic key data of the DNSSEC keys - only meta data about them.
+Note that the DNSSEC key information provided through the HTTP API does NOT include the private cryptographic key data of the DNSSEC keys - only metadata about them.

 ## RFCs{#rfc}